Tailor-made Luxury Holidays

 Landscapes & Scenery

-Spread through 29 states, India has the second largest population in the world.
+Spread through 29 states, India's population is the second largest in the world.
 It stretches from the snowy summits of the Himalayas, to the splendour of Rajasthan and the tropical backwaters of Kerala.
-Altogether encompassing an astounding range of landscapes, history, cultures and people.
-This is what a luxury holiday in India is all about.
-Get inspiration for your India holidays from one of our tailor-made and experienced experts.
+A luxury holiday in India encompasses experiences of an astounding range of landscapes, history, and cultures.
+Get inspiration for your India holiday from our tailor-made experiences and travel experts.

-An Indian tour experience is not complete without heading into the jungle to catch a glimpse of the Subcontinent's most iconic resident, the Royal Bengal Tiger.
+No Indian tour experience is complete without a trip into the jungle to catch a glimpse of the Subcontinent's most iconic resident, the Royal Bengal Tiger.
 Rajasthan's hills are rich with leopard and the variety of birdlife throughout the country is astonishing.
-If an active and luxury holiday is what you are looking for then India is the ideal country to combine these to have a wonderful luxury travel experience.
+If an active luxury holiday is what you are looking for then India is the ideal country to combine these to have an exciting luxury travel experience.

 Whatever experience you are looking for, our experts are ready to help…